learn-co-curriculum/phase-1-algorithms-intro-to-algorithmic-problem-solving/README.md

 on one of the most important skills you can build as a software engineer: developing a **process** for solving problems with code.

-Developing your algorithmic problem solving skills will not only help you approach labs, code challenges and projects throughout the rest of this program, it will also help immensely as you begin to prepare for technical interviews once you graduate the program!
+Developing your algorithmic problem solving skills will help you approach labs, code challenges and projects throughout the rest of this program.
+Just as importantly, it will also help immensely as you begin to prepare for technical interviews once you graduate the program!
 One of the most critical steps toward landing a job after graduating is being able to demonstrate your proficiency writing code during technical interviews, and having a rock-solid problem solving process in place will give you much more confidence when confronted with a new problem.

 The objectives for this section are to: